Desperate but Not Serious

-Desperate But Not Serious is a 1999 film directed by Bill Fishman.
+Desperate but Not Serious is a 1999 American comedy film directed by Bill Fishman.
 It was released in the United States under the title Reckless + Wild.

 Plot

 Out-of-towner Lily (Taylor) arrives in Los Angeles to attend a wedding reception with the man of her dreams, Jonathan (Corbett).
 Aided by party-girl Frances (Brewster), they embark on a night of adventure after the wedding invitation is lost.
-Their wild romp through the streets of Hollywood in search of the reception, takes them to club after club - including the trendy "Vapor" Room and even into the home of famous actor Darby Tipp.
-After being thrown out of parties, terrorized by a psycho bartender, and chased by police it seems Lily will never find her man - or will she?
+Their wild romp through the streets of Hollywood in search of the reception, takes them to club after club—including the trendy "Vapor" Room and even into the home of famous actor Darby Tipp.
+After being thrown out of parties, terrorized by a psycho bartender, and chased by police it seems Lily will never find her man—or will she?